Projects

 Network basis of memory consolidation and active forgetting during sleep

-Kim et al., Cell, 2019; Gulati et al., Nature Neuroscience, 2017
+Kim et al., Cell, 2019; Lemke et al. eLife, 2019; Gulati et al., Nature Neuroscience, 2017; Gulati et al., Nature Neuroscience, 2014

-Real-time modulation of network dynamics to improve function
+Modulation of network dynamics to improve function

-Khanna et al., Cell, 2021; Ganguly et al., Neuron, 2022; Ramanathan, Guo et al., Nature Medicine, 2018
+Ganguly et al., Neuron, 2022; Guo et al., Cell Reports, 2022; Kanna et al, Cell, 2021; Ramanathan, Guo et al., Nature Medicine, 2018

 Long-term BCI control of an upper limb prosthetic in individuals with paralysis (Developing ‘Plug and Play’ Systems)

-We aim to translate our growing understanding of memory consolidation and representational stability/plasticity to create long-term stable neuroprosthetic control that resembles our natural ability for skill consolidation.
+We also aim to translate our growing understanding of memory consolidation and representational stability/plasticity to create long-term stable neuroprosthetic control that resembles our natural ability for skill consolidation.
 Video below from Natraj et al, BioRxiv, 2023 (in revision).

 Natraj et al., Neuron, 2022; Silversmith*,Abiri*,Hardy*,Natraj* et al, Nature Biotechnology, 2021; Ganguly et al., Nature Neuroscience, 2011; Ganguly et al., PLoS Biology, 2009